gmonika-blip/my-aws-restart-journey/Labs/Servers/Lab172ChallengeEC2Instance.md

 1. Used AWS Management console to launch the instance.
 2. I selected the option of Amazon Linux Amazon Machine Image (AMI) and a T3 instance type with a size small.
 3. Launch the instance in a new Virtual Private cloud (VPC) and a new subnet, and auto-assign the instance's public IPv4 address.
+4. Use a General Purpose SSD (gp2) volume type for the root volume.
+5. In the user data, install and start the httpd service as your web server.
+Give write permission to users to the web server's document root directory (/var/www/html).
+6. Connect to the instance  by using Secure Shell (SSH).
+EC2 instance's system log showing that the httpd service was successfully installed.